Rsa149/People-Centered-Design/Peple Centered Design/ReadMe.txt

 This course named People Centered design (ENSE 271)i took in Summer 2022 in University of Regina by Timothy Maciag.
-The course includes lectures, labs, on-going project, show and tell and assignemnts.
-The cous
+The course includes lectures, labs, on-going project, show/tell and assignemnts.